WORKING WITH SOUND

-To embed a sound file (let's use hal.wav again as an example) and have it play in the background, upload the sound file to your server as raw data and include the following tag in your HTML document:
+Use the EMBED command to embed a sound file and have it play in the background.
+Upload the sound file to your server as raw data and include the following tag in your HTML document:

 AUTOSTART=TRUE LOOP=TRUE>